angles-n-daemons/angles-n-daemons.github.io/content/post/20220302-bacon-egg-and-cheese.md

 ---

 ![A full long island breakfast](/img/bec-final.jpg) **Figure 1.
-You may have heard of the full english or full irish, well this is the full long island.**
+You may have heard of the full english or full irish, well this one I call the full long island.**

 # Out on the island